alexgs/glados-e2e/README.md

 [8]: https://github.com/philgs/glados
 [9]: https://github.com/philgs/express-app-prototype

+## Usage

+**IMPORTANT!** Be sure that you have satisfied the requirements, as detailed below, before running _any_ commands in this section.

+1. Start the Express server: `npm start`
+1. Start the Selenium server: `npm run selenium:start`
+1. Run the tests: `npm test`

 ## Requirements

 You must be running a Linux operating system.
 This test suite has only been tested on Ubuntu 16.04.3 LTS.